Crispin McLean

 Crispin Robert McLean (born 30 September 2006) is a Scottish professional footballer who plays as a midfielder for club Fleetwood Town.

 Career

 McLean spent his youth with Rangers and Hibernian, before he joined Fleetwood Town.
 He started training with the first-team under Charlie Adam.

+In June 2025, he signed a first professional two-year contract with the Cod Army before joining National League North club Curzon Ashton on an initial three-month loan, later extended until January 2026.